Resources | Equipment | Essential Equipment

 A crochet needle consists of 7 parts that are distributed in head and body.
 Each part of a crochet hook performs a specific function.

 It is the tip of the crochet hook that is used to insert the hook into previously made stitches.
 Points can range from very rounded to very sharp.
 If the tip of the hook is too blunt, it makes it hard to get into the stitches.
 If it is too pointy, it will tend to split the yarn when inserting the hook.
 The easiest hook to work with is one that is semi-blunt.

 This part holds the loops that you are working with, and its diameter determines the size of the stitches.
 A hook with a large shaft makes easy create stitches that require many loops, like multiple stitches or cluster.

 Crochet Hook Materials

-In ancient times you could find crochet hooks made of bone, porcupine feathers, celluloid, agate and ivory.
-Luckily, nowadays, there are different materials!
+In ancient times, crochet hooks were made of different materials such as porcupine feathers, celluloid, agate, bone and ivory.

-The choice of material depends on the diameter of the hook, however, these limits are approximate.
-And except the smaller hooks, which are invariably made of steel, other materials may be found outside this range.
+The choice of material depends on the diameter of the hook but, these limits are approximate.

 Crochet hooks are currently produced in diameters ranging from 0.25 mm to 25 mm.

-Crochet hooks under 2.0 mm are made of steel, for its strength.
+- Crochet hooks under 2.0 mm are made of steel, for their strength.

 - Aluminium is the predominant material from 2.0 mm to 6.0 mm, for its lighter weight.